The scaling limits of near-critical and dynamical percolation: Introduction

 \begin{theorem} As the mesh $\eta\to 0$, rescaled dyamical percolation converges in law (in $(\Sk,d_\Sk)$) to a limiting stochastic process in $\HH$ denoted by $t\mapsto \omega_\infty(t)$. \end{theorem}

 By construction, $t \mapsto \omega_\eta(t)$ and $\lambda\mapsto \omega_\eta^\nc(\lambda)$ are Markov processes in $\HH$.
-Yet there is absolutely no reason that the Markov property survives at the scaling limit.
-In fact, we wish to point out that the last author, Oded Schramm, initially believed the opposite.
+There is no reason arising from general theory that the Markov property survives at the scaling limit.
 Our strategy of proof for Theorems \ref{th.main2} and \ref{th.main3} (see below) in fact enables us to prove the following result (see Section \ref{s.markov}).

-\begin{theorem} \ni\bi \item The process $t\mapsto \omega_\infty(t)$ is a {\bf Markov} process which is reversible w.r.t the measure $\P_\infty$, the scaling limit of critical percolation. \item The process $\lambda \mapsto \omega_\infty^\nc(\lambda)$ is a {\bf time-homogeneous (but non-reversible) Markov} process in $(\HH,d_\HH)$. \ei \end{theorem}
+\begin{theorem} \ni\bi \item The process $t\mapsto \omega_\infty(t)$ is a {\bf Markov} process which is reversible w.r.t. the measure $\P_\infty$, the scaling limit of critical percolation. \item The process $\lambda \mapsto \omega_\infty^\nc(\lambda)$ is a {\bf time-homogeneous (but non-reversible) Markov} process in $(\HH,d_\HH)$. \ei \end{theorem}

 \begin{remark} Thus we obtain a natural {\bf diffusion} on the Schramm-Smirnov space $\HH$.
 Interestingly, it can be seen that this diffusion is {\bf non-Feller}.
 See Remark \ref{r.feller}. \end{remark}